 - Geographical area: primarily North America and Europe

 - Prominent composers: Ludwig van Beethoven, Edwin Gledhill, George Frideric Handel, Joseph Haydn, Wolfgang Amadeus Mozart, Gioacchino Rossini

 Rare Books are housed separately from the main circulating collection in the Music Library in closed stacks to ensure their preservation.
 To browse this collection, please see the main Library Catalogue.
 Materials are available for consultation by appointment in the Olnick Rare Book Reading Room at the Music Library.
 Many of items in the Rare Book collection are digitized and freely available through the Internet Archive.
-For further information, or to book an appointment to view items from the Rare Book collection, please contact the Music Archivist, Rebecca Shaw (firstname.lastname@example.org).
+For further information, or to book an appointment to view items from the Rare Book collection, please contact the Music Archivist, Becky Shaw (firstname.lastname@example.org).